wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 If the instruction cannot be fused with the next one, then `decodeInstr()` is called to emit uops for the current instruction.
 Uops will be emitted into an array, `uopVec`.
 We do not cover details of uop emission, since they are mostly mechanical and uninretesting.
-The rule of mapping instructions to uops can be found in (Agner's Blog)[https://www.agner.org/optimize/], (Instruction Tables (PDF))[https://www.agner.org/optimize/instruction_tables.pdf]. zSim implemented a large subset of the x86 instruction set, but there are still unsupported instructions, such as fence instructions (`LFENCE`, `SFENCE` and `MFENCE`).
+The rule of mapping instructions to uops can be found in [Agner's Blog](https://www.agner.org/optimize/), [Instruction Tables (PDF)](https://www.agner.org/optimize/instruction_tables.pdf). zSim implemented a large subset of the x86 instruction set, but there are still unsupported instructions, such as fence instructions (`LFENCE`, `SFENCE` and `MFENCE`).